micked99/wspr-to-sondehub-script/README.md

 # hab-wspr
-Following is the original readme with basic setup info, my notes starts below in the section that starts with: #DG4NOB upgrade
+Following is the original readme with basic setup info, my notes starts below in the section that starts with: DG4NOB upgrade

-## High altittude ballon tracking via WSPR
+## High altittude ballon tracking via WS

 The software webscrapes data from wsprnet.org, filter out calls from the balloons and decode additional telemetry.
 Currently the script supports upload to: